 Switching our moods from creative modernism to creative traditionalism we started the day at the RHS Chelsea Flower Show.
 The annual venue set in the extensive grounds of the Royal Hospital Chelsea is a massive show-off of that big English pastime – gardening.

 Judging from what I’ve seen throughout the country on previous visits, I kind of feel surprised by that.
 The English seem to congregate in towns and cities, in council built terraced houses with little or no garden to excel in.
-Nevertheless it seemed as though the entire country had gathered here on this beautiful and warm last day of the week-long show.
+Nevertheless, it seemed as though the entire country had gathered here.
+It was a beautiful and warm day, the last of the week-long show.

-We were all astonished by the (latest trend) of back to basics country cottages eminently designed with running water and perennial plants.
+We were all astonished by the (latest trend) of back to basics country cottages.
+They were eminently designed with running water and perennial plants.
 The visitors were picnicking in the shade and gliding in and between the various exhibitors.
 It was absolutely fascinating.

 Upon entering the great pavilion I felt relieved I wasn’t allergic to flowers.
 For such abundance in numbers, sorts, colours, smells and decorations are hard to beat.